2021 VIP Guests

 Many runners are familiar with Jeff via his doable running plans which have opened up the life-changing experience of finishing a distance event to almost everyone.
 His methods have reduced aches, pains and injuries to almost zero.
 Jeff is in front of an audience motivating and teaching over 200 times a year–helping those of all abilities to enjoy exercise until they are 100!
 Below are a few more facts garnered from Jeff's website:

 - Trained with Steve Prefontaine, Frank Shorter, Bill Rodgers, Amby Burfoot

 - Official Training Consultant for runDisney series of races

 - Founder of the Run Walk Run method

 - Jeff has run for over 50 years, over thirty of those without injury.

-The 2018 Anchorage RunFest welcomes the fifth return of running sensation Bart Yasso.
-Bart will participate in the Friday and Saturday early morning runs and give color commentary for the Kids' 2K run, The Anchorage Mile, and our Sunday races.
+The 2020 Anchorage RunFest would have marked the seventh return of running sensation Bart Yasso.
+Bart participated in the Friday and Saturday morning shake out runs and gave color commentary for the Kids' 2K run, The Anchorage Mile, and our Sunday races.
 Below is an excerpt taken from Bart's website: